denissimon/iOS-MVVM-Clean-Architecture/README.md

 ### Image caching service

-[ImageCachingService][ImageCachingServiceLink] implements the logic of caching downloaded images and freeing memory.
-This helps keep the app's memory usage under control, since without caching it can quickly grow to hundreds of MB.
+[ImageCachingService][ImageCachingServiceLink] implements the logic for caching downloaded images and freeing memory.
+This helps keep the app's memory usage under control, since there can be a lot of downloaded images, and without caching, the app could quickly accumulate hundreds of MB of memory used.
 Downloaded images are cached and read from the cache automatically.

 ### Reusable components from this project